jdswinbank/Comet/README.rst

 The ``-n (--nodaemon)`` flag instructs ``twistd`` to run in the foreground rather than daemonizing.

-When a new event is received, it will be displayed in the subscriber's log.
-In the configuration above, that will be written to standard output; this is customizable through the ``twistd`` options.
+By default, when a new event is received, it will be displayed in the subscriber's log (the location of which may be customized through the ``twistd`` options).
+It is also possible for the end user to provide their own "handlers" which are used to execute arbitrary code in response to a new
+event: see `Event handlers`_, below.

 It is also possible to specify one or more filters, in the form of `XPath 1.0
 <http://www.w3.org/TR/xpath/>`_ expressions.
 The broker will evaluate the